kryptokrona/kryptokrona-docs/docs/guides/Forking-Turtlecoin.md

 # Forking TurtleCoin

+##### Note: While efforts are made to keep this guide up-to-date, the most recent one will always be available [here](https://turtlecoin.github.io/fork/)

 So you want to fork TurtleCoin, huh?

 This guide will help you change the necessary sections of the code to set up your coin how you like it.